This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Some of the most spectacular of ancient Roman sites anywhere are to be found in the magnificent landscapes of Tunisia, where less than a fifth of estimated ancient remains have officially been unearthed.
 The Roman province of Africa, of which Tunisia was the heart, was one of the wealthiest regions of the Empire.
 Known as the bread basket of Rome, for its wheat production, its olive oil was also exported in vast quantities across the Empire.

 A highlight of the tour are the vigorous, colourful and naturalistic floor mosaics at the Sousse and Bardo museums and in situ on many of the sites.
-Both in composition and content they present a visual record of the sophistication of the North African empire from the early Christian era to the 7th century.
+Both in composition and content they present a visual record of the sophistication of the North African empire from the early Christian era to the seventh century.
 The finest to have been excavated from Carthage, Utica, Dougga and Sousse, are displayed as works of art.

 What we see of Tunisia’s impressive Islamic heritage includes the important holy city of Kairouan, the wonderfully busy Medina of Tunis, and other less-visited towns, including Testour, a charming agricultural village with Andalusian roots and an exceptional mosque.